gtoal/pitrex/README.md

 # pitrex

-Support for driving Vectrex display from Raspberry Pi Zero WH.
+Support for driving a Vectrex display from a Raspberry Pi Zero WH.

 PiTrex is a open source/open hardware project.